moelgendy/FlyingCar/3d_motion_planning_project/writeup_template.md

 ` grid_start = (int(current_local_pos[0]-north_offset), int(current_local_pos[1]-east_offset))`

 #### 4. Set grid goal position from geodetic coords
-This step is to add flexibility to the desired goal location.
-Should be able to choose any (lat, lon) within the map and have it rendered to a goal location on the grid.
+Now, we need to add flexibility to the desired goal location as well.
+Users should be able to choose any (lat, lon) from the map (or simulator) within the map and have it rendered to a goal location on the grid.

+For example, I chose the intersection of California st and Drum st to be my goal.
+Here is how the code would look like:

+`drum_california = global_to_local([-122.396478, 37.793969, 0], self.global_home)`

+To get your own goal coordinates, run the simulator and manually move the drone to any point on the map.
+Then copy the lon and lat from the blue box on the top left of the screen.
+There you go.
+Now you have a dynamic start and end goal for your plan.
+Great job!

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-Minimal requirement here is to modify the code in planning_utils() to update the A* implementation to include diagonal motions on the grid that have a cost of sqrt(2), but more creative solutions are welcome.
-Explain the code you used to accomplish this step.
+Now that you have a start and end points, a plan and a set of actions.
+You can improve on the defined actions by adding diagonal motions in the A* implementation in `planning_utils()` with a cost of sqrt(2).

+Here is how to do that:
+- first, you need to add the diagonal directions in `Class Action(Enum)` with cost `np.sqrt(2)`
+- Then, define the diagonal actions in `valid_actions()`
+- Finally, update the A* method to get the new vertexes connected to the current vertex

 #### 6. Cull waypoints
-For this step you can use a collinearity test or ray tracing method like Bresenham.
-The idea is simply to prune your path of unnecessary waypoints.
-Explain the code you used to accomplish this step.
+- For the last step, you need to do some pruning to your path to minimize the waypoints defined in the plan
+- The way I did that is by using `collinearity` test to find all the points that lie on the same line (i.e triangle area = 0)
+- Finally, I created `prun_plan()` method to remove all points on the same line to provide a smooth ride for the drone and prune the path of unnecessary waypoints

 ### Execute the flight
 #### 1. Does it work?
+## YAAY!
 It works!

-### Double check that you've met specifications for each of the [rubric](https://review.udacity.com/#!/rubrics/1534/view) points.

-# Extra Challenges: Real World Planning

-For an extra challenge, consider implementing some of the techniques described in the "Real World Planning" lesson.
-You could try implementing a vehicle model to take dynamic constraints into account, or implement a replanning method to invoke if you get off course or encounter unexpected obstacles.